yvkschaefer/array-methods-workshop/README.md

 Write a function called `peopleById` that takes an array of people and returns an object where each person is keyed by their unique ID.

-You have just created what we call an *index*, not unlike the one you have in your phonebook.
+You have effectively created what we call an *index*, not unlike the one you have in your phonebook.

 ## Exercise 10
 Expanding on the previous exercise, this time we are going to create an index on **first names**.
 Notice how in the previous exercise, each ID was unique.
 In this case, two people have the same first name.